hindu-comm/weblogs/manasataramgini/2016/06/2016-06-29_matters-of-religion-2.md

 Indrasena: “So indeed the devatā-s are M…”.
 Somakhya extended his hand to stop Indrasena from uttering their names aloud.
-Vrishchika seeing that remarked: “Then that must be it\!”
+Vrishchika seeing that remarked: “Then that must be it!”
-Somakhya: “Before commencing with the instruction of their mantra first worship the liṅga of Rudra with the mantra-s starting with “nidhanapataye namaH | …”.
+Somakhya: “Before commencing with the instruction of their mantra first worship the liṅga of Rudra with the mantra-s starting with “nidhanapataye namaH \| …”.
 Then utter the following incantations and offer arka flowers to each of the deities of those mantra-s:
 oṃ ya ra la va śa ṣa sa hoṃ sohaṃ haṃsaḥ sohaṃ haṃsaḥ lohitāyanyai namaḥ ।